maplight/votersedge-voting-info/voting-info-new/states/ny/state-all-elections/en/voting-basics/what-if-i-am-not-on-voting-rolls.md

 ---
 title: "What if I am not on the voting rolls at my polling place?"
-published: false
+published: true
-weight: 10
+weight: 3
-section: voting-basics
+section: "voting-basics"
-priority: Minor
+priority: "Minor"
 ---
 If your name is not found in the voter book when you sign in to vote, make sure you are signing in at the correct polling location.
 A poll worker will be available at your polling location to assist you in determining which district you live in if you need assistance.